Bachelor of Arts (BA) in Home Science Career Path

 The objectives, goals, and vision of a Bachelor of Arts in Home Science program typically include:

-• To provide students with a comprehensive understanding of the principles and practices of home management and maintenance.
+• To provide students with a comprehensive understanding of home management and maintenance principles and practices.

-• To prepare students for careers in fields related to home management, such as home economists, interior designers, and family and consumer science educators.
+• To prepare students for careers related to home management, such as home economists, interior designers, and family and consumer science educators.

-• To develop students' critical thinking and problem-solving skills, as well as their ability to conduct research in the field of home science.
+• The goal is to develop students' critical thinking and problem-solving skills and their ability to conduct research in the field of home science.

 • To provide students with the knowledge and skills needed to promote the well-being of families and individuals within the home and larger community.

-• To instill in students a deep understanding of the importance of healthy living, sustainable practices and the importance of family and social relationships.
+• The goal is to instill in students a deep understanding of the importance of healthy living, sustainable practices, and family and social relationships.

 • To foster the development of skills and attitudes that will help students to make informed and responsible decisions about their own lives and the lives of others.

-• To prepare students to become leaders in their field, contributing to the development of policies and programs that promote healthy and sustainable living.
+• To prepare students to become field leaders and contribute to developing policies and programs promoting healthy and sustainable living.

-The vision of the program is to empower students with the knowledge and skills needed to create and maintain healthy and sustainable homes, communities, and societies.
-The goal of the program is to graduate students who are knowledgeable, skilled, and responsible professionals in the field of home science and related fields.
+The program's vision is to empower students with the knowledge and skills needed to create and maintain healthy and sustainable homes, communities, and societies.
+The goal is to graduate students who are knowledgeable, skilled, and responsible professionals in home science and related fields.

 Eligibility